open-telemetry/oteps/text/0000-otlp-over-messaging-systems.md

 ## Prior art and alternatives

 The `kafkareceiver` and `kafkaexporter` already implement this OTLP as described in the OpenTelemetry Collector.
-The description in th OTEP makes both of them compliant without modification.
+The description in the OTEP makes both of them compliant without modification.
 Although it doesn't implement the raw logging support but this could be added without conflicting with the implementation.